xstone93/scientific-work/README.md

 # Teaching
 ## Courses
-During my academic career, I had the opportunity to hold a lot of different lectures and courses, including:
+During my academic career, I had the opportunity to hold a lot of different lectures and courses.
+I hold/held courses at Graz University of Technology, FH Campus 02, University of Applied Sciences Upper Austria, and University College of Teacher Education Styria.

 - **Introduction to Programming** - This course is offered as a first-semester course (winter semester) at TU Graz and is an introduction to programming using the C programming language.
 Around 800 students from different study programs participate each year in this lecture and practical lab. \[Winter Semester 2020/21, 2021/22, 2022/23, and 2023/24\]
 - **Object-oriented Programming 1** - This follow-up course on *Introduction to Programming* is a second-semester course where students learn the fundamentals of object-oriented programming using C++. \[Summer Semester 2021, 2022, 2023\]